CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 -   **CompressedCacheTileDataSource**

-An in-memory cache DataSource.
-Although layers also cache tiles, the tiles are uncompressed and usually take 2-5x more memory after being loaded. `CompressedCacheTileDataSource` keeps all tiles in a compressed format for better use of existing memory.
+An in-memory cache tile DataSource.
+Although layers also cache tiles, the tiles are uncompressed and usually take 2-5x more memory after being loaded. `CompressedCacheTileDataSource` keeps all tiles in an original compressed format for better use of existing memory.

 -   **CombinedTileDataSource**